Shunsuke Michieda: Pre-debut

+2017: Debut

-Michieda's first drama appearance was on the Nippon TV wednesday Drama series Haha ni naru broadcasting in the period of April 2017.
+Michieda's first drama appearance was on the Nippon TV Wednesday Drama series Haha ni naru broadcasting in the period of April 2017.
 Also, in August of the same year, his role in Kansai Johnny's Jr. no Owarai Star Tanjō! became his first movie appearance.
 He has made several prime-time TV appearances ever since.
 His guest appearance on "絶対零度 (Zettaireido)" in August 2018 won him acclaims from both critics and audience.

 In May 2018, he worked with Kento Nagao, now a fellow member of Naniwa Danshi, on Chibikko Owarai Shichihenka Shōnen KABUKI (ちびっ子お笑い七変化 少年KABUKI).
 In October of that same year, he was chosen as a member of the Kansai branch Johnny's Jr. pre-debut group "Naniwa Danshi" (なにわ男子: Men from Naniwa, Osaka).

 In November 2019, he won first place in the NEXT category of the voting project "National Treasure Class Handsome Ranking in the Second Half of 2019" of ViVi.

+In March 2020, Michieda joined the cast of the second season of BG: Personal Bodyguard, starring former SMAP member Takuya Kimura.
+He received a surprise birthday gift from the cast & crew of BG, an Italian bag delivered by Kimura himself.
+Michieda was surprised to receive such an expensive gift, promising to treasure it for a lifetime, as he had looked up to Kimura since childhood.

 On 29 March 2021, he starred in the stage "Romeo and Juliet", playing the role of Romeo.
 On 12 November, he made his debut as Naniwa Danshi with the single "Ubu Love".

 In April 2022, Michieda appeared in the role of Hajime Kindaichi, the protagonist of The Files of Young Kindaichi.
 Regarding his decision to play the role, he said, "It's the work that inspired me to join Johnny's, and it's the work I've continuously said I wanted to do since I joined my agency, so I'm very happy that I've fulfilled my goal of seven years".
 On 14 July, he won first place in the NOW category of the voting project "National Treasure Class Handsome Ranking for the First Half of 2022" of ViVi.
 On 29 July, he played the lead role of Tōru Kamiya in Even If This Love Disappears from the World Tonight, marking his first starring role in a movie.

-The Origin of His Name Kanji
+Personal life

-His name was chosen by his father and contains the character "駿 (pronounce it 'shun')" because he was born in the year of the horse(Japanese year tradition horse year.
-For more information about the tradition, see Earthly Branches), and "佑 (pronounce it 'suke')" because he thought the kanji was cool.
+His name was chosen by his father and contains the kanji characters "駿 (shun)" because he was born in the year of the horse and "佑 (suke)" because he thought the kanji was cool.
+Michieda practices Aikido, which he learned from his first to sixth year of elementary school until he joined Johnny's.

-His Special Skills

-His special skill is Aikido, which he did from his first to sixth year of elementary school until he joined Johnny's.